finos/devops-automation/docs/oss-supply-chain-engagement-model.md

-# OSS Supply Chain Workgroup engagement model
+# OSS Supply Chain Working Group engagement model

 Our community meetings will follow a Lean Coffee pattern.
 Because of potential tool restrictions across our community of organizations, we will use Github for all collaboration.